openstack/rally/doc/source/quick_start/tutorial/step_8_discovering_more_plugins.rst

 First, let's see what plugins are available in Rally.
-One of the ways to discover these plugins is just to inspect their `source code`_. another is to use build-in rally plugin command.
+One of the ways to discover these plugins is just to inspect their `source code`_.
+Another is to use build-in rally plugin command.

 CLI: rally plugin show
 ----------------------